SCRT-HQ/VaporShell/docs/glossary/New-VSEMRStep.md

----
-layout: glossary
-title: New-VSEMRStep
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEMRStep

 ## SYNOPSIS
-Adds an AWS::EMR::Step resource to the template
+Adds an AWS::EMR::Step resource to the template.
+Use Step to specify a cluster (job flow step, which runs only on the master node.
+Steps are used to submit data processing jobs to a cluster.

 ## SYNTAX